 MC Esher would be damn proud of hocus, a mind-bending, perspective-based puzzle game that is easy to play, challenging to master, and lets you create and play other user-created puzzles.
 There are over 100 official puzzles, which require you to swipe to move a cube around the shape to the red finish marker as fast and efficiently as you can.
 When you hit an intersection between two paths, you can completely change direction along a different path.

 Enjoy an ad-free experience and get your brain ready for some real twisters.
 There's also a sequel coming sometime soon and we couldn't be more excited for it.
-This game is kind of like what Monument Valley does, but amped up.
+This game is similar to Monument Valley, but it's amped up.

 Both FRAMED and its sequel are included with Google Play Pass and are a couple of the most unique and engaging puzzle games you will ever play.
 The story unfolds before your eyes as you control things by rearranging the comic book panels to help your character make his way through each section.